-The subject of the science of nature may be best designated as mobile or changeable being, with motion or mobile taken in a sense wide enough to include any physical change.
+pie subject of the science of nature may be best designated as mobile M changeable being, 18 with motion or mobile taken in a sense wide enough to include any physical change.
 If the term mobile being seems awkward, we can call our subject material being.